-The Minnesota River makes it way through Mankato MN making it one of the most photographic destinations I have visited.
-With Minneopa State Park, Bike Trails, Waterways and City Art they are a photographers dream.
-To get the most out of your trip, make sure to check out these locations.
+The Minnesota River makes its way through Mankato Minnesota making it one of the most photographic destinations I have visited.
+With Minneopa State Park, Bike Trails, Waterways, and City Art they are a photographers dream.
+To get the most out of your trip, make sure to check out these locations to explore.

 *VisitMankato provided us with gift cards to enjoy some of the restaurants in the area.
 However, all opinions are my own.

 The Top Instagram Worthy Spots in Mankato MN

 The Minneopa Falls comprises 2 cascading falls.
 Accessible at the top of the falls.
 They provide a paved path for you.
 If you are up for a little closer look, venture down the stone steps and see it at the base.
 The trail leading up to the falls provided a lot of different terrains, so bring steady shoes.
 There are great spots to snap a pic in both locations.
 I recommend checking out the creek right before the falls freeze.
 It will look amazing.
 For more info, check out: Another One Bites The Dust | Minneopa State Park Hiking Club Trail.

 With 331 acres to roam, the Bison can be hit or miss.
 On the plus side, they like to stay in their herd, so they are easier to spot.
 When I went, the Bison were right up front and close to the road.
 What I found even more spectacular about the trial was the natural Prairie.
 The park has done an excellent job of finding restoring the natural prairies that once stood here.
 Feel free to stop along the way.
 Just don’t get out of the car.
 Bison can be unpredictable and could pop up anywhere.
 If you are looking for a closer picture of the prairie, check out Seppmann Mill.